meshtastic/meshtastic/website/docs/software/device/power.md

 sidebar_label: Power Management
 ---

 Long battery life is one of the main goals of this project.
-Based on intial measurements, the current code should run for about three days between charging (assuming using a t-beam with a 3500mAh 18650 battery).
+Based on initial measurements, the current code should run for about three days between charging (assuming using a t-beam with a 3500mAh 18650 battery).
 This will hopefully be increased to around eight days in the future.

 ## States